tjvantoll/articles/vue-nativescript/article.md

 In this example you bring in Vue’s JavaScript code with a `<script>` tag, and initialize a new app by invoking the `Vue()` constructor.
 Vue takes your app’s template, in this case a `<div>` with a `<label>`, and renders that markup in the DOM (specifically in the `<div id="app">` element).

 The code is simple and easy, and this simplicity is one of the reasons that people like Vue so much.
-With the background of how Vue web apps work in mind, let’s go back to the NativeScript code.
+Now that you know a little bit about how Vue web apps work, let’s go back to the NativeScript code.

 ```
 const Vue = require("nativescript-vue");